AvaloniaUI/Avalonia/docs/tutorial/from-wpf.md

         </ListBox.DataTemplates>
     </ListBox>

-Data templates in Perspex can also target interfaces and derived classes (which cannot be done in WPF) and so the order of `DataTemplate`s can be important:
+Data templates in Avalonia can also target interfaces and derived classes (which cannot be done in WPF) and so the order of `DataTemplate`s can be important:
 `DataTemplate`s  within the same collection are evaluated in declaration order so you need to place them from most-specific to least-specific as you would in